shrida-b/shrida-b/README.md

 Hi, I'm Shrida!
-I'm a rising junior in high school interested in CS & design.
+I'm a high school junior interested in CS & design.

 <!---
 shrida-b/shrida-b is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.